7HM/xAPI-Spec_Fa/README.md

 xAPI-Spec_Fa
 ============

-Translating the Experience API Specification
+Translating the Experience API Specification into Persian